Support

 What data does LookOut store locally?

 Event data is cached in chrome.storage.local for sync tracking.
-Google Calendar auth tokens are stored temporarily (max 50 minutes) in Chrome's secure storage.
-Nothing is stored on external servers.
+Google Calendar authentication tokens are stored in Chrome's secure storage.
+No calendar content is stored on external servers.
+Our backend stores only authentication, subscription status, and sync settings.

 Pricing